_ [Contents]

 On the other hand, names alone are rarely sufficient explanation (except in the almost-simplest cases).

-We can draw useful analogies to natural language: A titmouse is not a mouse, chocolate turtles are not made from turtles, and milk of Magnesia is not made from milk.
+We can draw useful analogies to natural language: A titmouse is not a mouse, chocolate turtles are not made from turtles, milk of Magnesia is not made from milk, and buckwheat is not a form of wheat.
 As Voltaire famously remarked, the Holy Roman Empire was neither holy, nor Roman, nor an empire.
 The point here is that you should not expect the name of a thing to tell you what you need to know about the nature of the thing.
 This is true in computer languages as well as natural languages.

-In natural language documents, we use dictionaries and glossaries to explain the meaning of each word.
-By the same token, the comments should constitute a form of glossary, explaning the meaning of each symbol.
+In natural language documents, we use dictionaries, glossaries, and legends to explain the meaning of each word.
+By the same token, the comments should include a glossary, explaning the meaning of each symbol.

 Sometimes an entire sentence – or even multiple paragraphs – will be needed to explain the meaning of a function including its uses and restrictions.
 Comments are the appropriate place for such an explanation.
 It would be absurd to encode all of that into a sentence-long or paragraph-long function name.